Ground: Brisbane Road

 Location: Leyton, London

-My first stadium of 2011 was on Monday 3rd January 2011 at Brisbane Road in Leyton, London.
+My first ground of 2011 was on Monday 3rd January at Brisbane Road in Leyton, London.
 The match was Leyton Orient vs. Colchester United in Football League One.

 Brisbane Road (also known as the Matchroom Stadium) is less than half a mile from Leyton tube station in the midsts of a residential area.
 It has been home to Leyton Orient since 1937 though it has had numerous developments to it during this time, most recently the building of the new West Stand in 2005.